Correlation Functions of the Pfaffian Schur Process Using Macdonald Difference Operators

-\bd[Correlation functions] Fix $m\in \NN$.
-For any set of the form $T:= \cup_{i=1}^m T_i$ where $T_i$'s are given as $T_{i}:= \{(i,t_{i,1}), \ldots ,(i,t_{i,d_i})\}$, the correlation functions with respect to the Pfaffian Schur process is defined as
+\bd[correlation functions] Fix $m\in \NN$.
+For any set of the form $T:= \cup_{i=1}^m T_i$ where $T_i$'s are given as $T_{i}:= \{(i,t_{i,1}), \dots ,(i,t_{i,d_i})\}$, the correlation functions with respect to the Pfaffian Schur process is defined as

-\ed The correlation functions for the Schur process is also defined in the same way.
-In the case of Schur measure, the correlation functions turns out to be a determinant of some symmetric positive definite matrix (see, \cite{BR05}, \citep{A14}).
-On the contrary, the correlation functions for the Pfaffian Schur process takes a Pfaffian structure which is the prime object of the study in this paper.
-Recall that Pfaffian of any skew symmetric matrix $A_{2d\times 2d}$ is defined as
+\ed The correlation functions of the Pfaffian Schur process are expressed in terms the Pfaffian of a skew symmetric matrix which is the prime object of the study in this paper.
+Recall that the Pfaffian of any skew symmetric matrix $A_{2d\times 2d}$ is defined as